saltstack-formulas/lxd-formula/README.rst

 To create an image from the provided "images" remote
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-On `images.linuxcontainers.org`_ you see a list of images available.
+On `images.linuxcontainers.org`_ you see a list of available images.

 .. _images.linuxcontainers.org: http://images.linuxcontainers.org/